International scholarships and funding

-Continuing students: To be eligible for any scholarships/awards, you must complete the Graduate & Undergraduate Scholarship (GUS) Application in your MyNEVADA account between October 1 and February 1 annually by going to Student Center, Supplemental Forms, Scholarship Application.
+New and continuing students: To be eligible for any scholarships/awards, you must complete the Graduate & Undergraduate Scholarship (GUS) Application in your MyNEVADA account between October 1 and February 1 annually by going to Student Center, Supplemental Forms, Scholarship Application.

-The GUS application is available until May 31, but scholarship application preference is given to those that complete by February 1.
+The GUS application is available until May 31, but scholarship application preference is given to those that complete it by February 1.
 The GUS application is required to be eligible for scholarships/awards offered by the Office of International Students and Scholars and many other University departments.

 - Recipients are notified through email by the Financial Aid Office if they receive an award.

 - The International Student Award will be credited directly to the student's account through the Financial Aid Office as long as all the criteria are met.